13 Essential Public Speaking Tips For Every Mock Trial Student

 Take a video of yourself giving your speech.
 And then watch that video.

-Yes, you will feel totally awkward doing it.
-I’ve done this, and it was a bit uncomfortable, but not nearly as bad as I had imagined.
+Yes, you will feel awkward doing it.
+I’ve done this, and it was uncomfortable, but not nearly as bad as I had imagined.
 More importantly, I learned so much about my public speaking habits.

 Please give this a try.
 I promise it is the single most impactful thing you can do to improve your public speaking.